Club History

 Playing in the newly formed Sidcup and Kent League Division 2, the Club’s first match was a 1-0 victory against Hamilton House FC on September 20th 1919, followed by a 7-0 victory in our first away match at Sidcup Invicta.
 CVPM went on to win the division in their first season - gaining promotion to the Bromley & District League Division 1.
 The following season they were again champions - also winning the Kent County Junior Cup, defeating Sittingbourne Paper Mills 3-0 in the Final.
 Their next success came as members of the Kent Amateur League Western Section in 1932/33 - winning the Divisional title that season before finishing runners-up in 1936/37.

-2012/13 saw The Millers make their debut in the FA Vase, before their first appearance in the FA Cup the following season - beating Lancing away in a replay, before losing to Redhill in the Preliminary round.
-After Paul Gross took over from Chapman for the 2014/15 season, CVPM finished 7th in the newly named Southern Counties East Football League (SCEFL) - a late season slump resulting in a disappointing 10th place finish the following season.
-James Collins then took over the reins, enjoying considerable success on the field.
-The 2016/17 campaign saw The Millers finish in a very creditable 4th place in the league, and reach the Final of the Kent Senior Trophy - losing 2-1 to League Champions Ashford Town.
+Under James Collins, the 2016/17 campaign saw the Club finish in a very creditable 4th place in the league, and reach the Final of the Kent Senior Trophy - losing 2-1 to League Champions Ashford Town.
 They also became the lowest ranked team ever to win the London Senior Cup when, on a memorable night at Dulwich Hamlet, The Millers beat Ryman Premier Division opponents Metropolitan Police 2-1.
-It was also a successful season for the Club’s youngsters - the Reserves under Mark Dobson winning the Suburban League South Division and narrowly missing out on doing the double, losing to Metropolitan Police Reserves in the League Cup Final.
+It was also a successful season for the Club’s youngsters - the Reserves winning the Suburban League South Division before losing to Metropolitan Police Reserves in the League Cup Final.

-Early in the 2017/18 campaign Kevin Watson was appointed manager.
-A very successful second half of the season saw The Millers finish in 6th place, while again reaching the final of the London Senior Cup – on this occasion being beaten by Balham.
-The Club’s centenary season 2018/19 saw The Millers again scale new heights – winning the SCEFL title by a single point, accruing 91 points from 38 matches while scoring 108 goals with a goal difference of +72, and securing promotion to the Isthmian League.
-CVPM also made their first appearance at Wembley – Combined Counties League side Chertsey Town beating them 3-1 after extra time in the FA Vase Final in front of a crowd of 42,962.
-When the Club’s first season in the Isthmian League South East Division (Step 4) came to a premature end due to the Covid-19 outbreak, The Millers were placed in 3rd position looking set to challenge for further promotion.
-While the 2020/21 season was also curtailed in December 2020 due to Covid-19, there was still time for The Millers to embark on a record breaking run in the FA Cup.
-Progress to the First Round Proper will live long in the memory – in particular a famous 3-2 victory at National League side Maidenhead United in the Fourth Round Qualifying.
-Season 2021/22 finally saw a full season completed at step 4.
-An excellent first half of the season unfortunately lost momentum but The Millers still managed to achieve their highest ever finish in 5th place to secure a play off spot - a 1-0 defeat in the semi final at Ashford United ended any promotion hopes.
+Kevin Watson was appointed as manager early in the 2017/18 campaign, guiding The Millers to 6th place, while again reaching the final of the London Senior Cup – on this occasion being beaten by Balham.
+The centenary season 2018/19 saw the Club again scale new heights – winning the SCEFL title by a single point, accruing 91 points from 38 matches while scoring 108 goals with a goal difference of +72, and securing promotion to the Isthmian League.
+The Club also made their first appearance at Wembley – Combined Counties League side Chertsey Town beating Valley 3-1 after extra time in the FA Vase Final in front of a crowd of 42,962.

 docx